poppinlp/js-api-generator/README.md

 #### rootUrl {String}

-The global prefix should set at `config.rootUrl`.
+The global prefix should should set at `config.rootUrl`.
 This `api.rootUrl` option is used to cover that in some case.

+#### requestBy {String}

+The global request tool should set at `config.requestBy`.
+This `api.requestBy` option is used to cover that in some case.

 #### name {String}